joniniemela/joniniemela/README.md

 ## Welcome to my page 👋

 I am a software developer from Lappeenranta, Finland.
-I am passionately interested in computer science and technology and always looking for new problems and challenges to defeat.
+I am passionately interested in computers and technology and always looking for new problems and challenges to defeat.

 I am currently focusing on Web-based applications development with several modern tools & frameworks:
 - React with Next.js